mpv-player/mpv/DOCS/man/options.rst

         is performed by the hardware decoding API, instead of the OpenGL code used by ``--vo=opengl``.
-This means certain obscure colorspaces may not display correctly, not certain filtering (such as debanding) can not be applied in an ideal way.
+This means certain obscure colorspaces may not display correctly, not certain filtering (such as debanding) cannot be applied in an ideal way.

         ``vdpau`` is usually safe.
 If deinterlacing enabled (or the ``vdpaupp`` video filter is active in general), it forces RGB conversion.
 The latter